 - Some campsites have shade, but most do not

-Best Time to Visit
+Best Time To Visit the Park

-Visiting in April and May is a great time to visit.
+Spring: April and May are a great time to visit.
 The weather is not too hot, and there are fewer crowds.
-We love visiting the Florida panhandle in early to mid-May.
+We love exploring the Florida panhandle in early to mid-May.
 We typically experience nice weather this time of year.
+Spring break is also a popular time to visit.

-Summer is the best time to get in the warm water, but it is the busy season.
-Spring break is also a popular time to visit!
+Summer: is the best time to get in the warm water, but it is the busy season.

 Keep in mind that hurricane season in the Gulf is from June through November.

 The park is open year-round.

-If you’re looking for a fun and beautiful place to spend a day or weekend, St. Andrews State Park in Panama City is the place for you!
-The park offers something for everyone with its crystal-clear water, sugar-white sand beaches, and lush vegetation.
+If you’re looking for a fun and beautiful place to spend a day, weekend, or longer vacation, St. Andrews State Park outside of Panama City is an awesome place.
+The park offers crystal-clear water, sugar-white sand beaches, and lush vegetation.
+You’ll be in paradise without leaving the U.S.

 There are plenty of things to do, including swimming, fishing, boating, kayaking, camping, and hiking nature trails.
-It’s also a great place to relax and enjoy the beautiful Florida scenery.
-You’ll be in paradise without leaving the U.S.
+It’s also a great place to relax and enjoy the Florida scenery.

-You might enjoy seeing more things to do at St. Andrews State Park on YouTube!
+You might enjoy watching more things to do at St. Andrews State Park on YouTube.

 We hope this guide helps you make the most of your next beach vacation to Panama City, Florida.
-You’ll seriously be in awe when you see the color of the water!
+You’ll seriously be in awe when you see the color of the water.

 Ashlee & Pablo

-Get More Emerald Coast Travel Inspiration!
+Get More Emerald Coast Travel Inspiration:

 - Big Lagoon State Park: You’ll Love Camping Here

-- Best Things to Do in (and Around) Pensacola
+- Best Things To Do in (and Around) Pensacola

-- 3 Beautiful Beach Parks to Visit in Perdido Key
+- 3 Beautiful Beach Parks To Visit in Perdido Key

-- 30+ Best Beaches in Florida You Have to See
+- 30+ Best Beaches in Florida You Have To See

-- 10 Fun Things to Do at Gulf Islands National Seashore Fort Pickens
+- 10 Fun Things To Do at Gulf Islands National Seashore Fort Pickens

 - Fort Pickens Campground Review – Amazing Island Camping on the Gulf